 But receiving feedback is not easy.
 As human beings, we are wired to protect ourselves.
 The feedback that can help us get better inherently implies something is not good enough.
 So, we naturally want to protect ourselves from looking bad, disappointing someone (including ourselves), or being rejected.
 Instead, we have to shift our view of feedback, change our mindset, and practice non-verbal and verbal must do’s to truly hear the feedback as it is intended so it can make a real difference for us.

 - Shift your perception related to feedback.
 Whether feedback is solicited or proactively given to you, ensure you’re entering the conversation with the right mindset.
 Feedback is a gift, even if it is not easy to hear.
-That someone is willing to take the time, has the courage (because we all know it’s not easy to deliver feedback!)., and values and respects you enough to provide you feedback is one of the most valuable gifts you can receive.
+One of the most valuable gifts you can receive is feedback from someone who is willing to take the time, has the courage (because we all know it’s not easy to deliver feedback!) and values and respects you enough to deliver that feedback to you.
 They care about your success and want you to win.

 Sometimes we hear that leaders at all levels feel they don’t receive enough feedback – or specific enough feedback to know that they’re on the right track or what shifts they need to make in their performance.
 If that is you, ask!
 Use a simple keep, stop, start approach and invite people you trust to be honest with you to share:

 - What is working in my performance that I should keep doing? (things you’re doing well or that are of great value)

 - What isn’t working in my performance that I should stop doing? (things that aren’t working or things you need to give up, delegate or relinquish)